sig-noi/raspibolt-extras/joinmarket.md

 ### Fund your JoinMarket wallet

-If you plan to run JoinMarket as a Taker (paying fees to the network to mix coins with `tumbler` or `sendpayment`), read [this]https://github.com/JoinMarket-Org/joinmarket-clientserver/blob/master/docs/SOURCING-COMMITMENTS.md about how to fund your wallet/
+If you plan to run JoinMarket as a Taker (paying fees to the network to mix coins with `tumbler` or `sendpayment`), read [this](https://github.com/JoinMarket-Org/joinmarket-clientserver/blob/master/docs/SOURCING-COMMITMENTS.md) about how to fund your wallet.

 If you plan to run JoinMarket as a Maker, read on about the yield generator.